In gun buyback talk, how do you round up so many weapons?

 "Once you start talking about taking guns away, especially legally owned firearms by responsible gun owners, you're just going to alienate a whole huge portion of American citizens.
 They're just not going to stand for that," said Chris Waltz, the president and CEO of AR-15 Gun Owners of America.
 "This is what they feared."

 The marketplace for the guns has shifted as well.
-Connecticut-based gunmaker Colt announced this week it was ceasing production of AR-15 style rifles for the civilian market, citing a saturated market.
+Connecticut-based gunmaker Colt announced last week it was ceasing production of AR-15 style rifles for the civilian market, citing a saturated market.
 The company will keep making the guns for law enforcement, which is a big portion of the market.

 Of the estimated 16 million AR-style guns that are in circulation, about half of them are owned by current or former members of the military or law enforcement, according to the National Shooting Sports Foundation.